mattia-liuzzo/RStudio-VScode-theme/README.md

 Download rs-vscode.rstheme file and add it within RStudio.

 # Install it
-You can also install it and automatically add it with this command:
+You can also install it and automatically add it, simply using these commands:

 ```
+if(!rstudioapi::isAvailable()){
+  }
 rstudioapi::addTheme("https://raw.githubusercontent.com/mattia-liuzzo/RStudio-VScode-theme/main/rs-vscode.rstheme", apply = TRUE)
 ```

 It requires `rstudioapi` package.
-You can install it with `devtools::install_github("rstudio/rstudioapi")`.
+You can install it with `install.packages("rstudioapi")`.

 Enjoy your theme!